-A new Film/Theatre Hybrid created by Kim Collier and Daniel Brooks
+A new Film/Theatre Hybrid written by Daniel Brooks and directed by Kim Collier

 Electric Company has built a reputation for groundbreaking, ambitious productions.
 Here’s what we believe makes this new project exceptional:

 Magic.
 Audiences will experience a thematically coherent, imaginative and absolutely original use of the camera on stage.
 The Full Light of Day will set a new benchmark for film/theatre hybrids and celebrate all that is possible in this blend of artistic disciplines.